youngblood/git-test-repo/README.md

 # This is a repository to aid in learning git.
 ##README Update Log:
-1)Now I'm updating the readme on my local master branch 2)On GitHub, I changed this to a markdown list and added this line
+1. Now I'm updating the readme on my local master branch
+2. On GitHub, I changed this to a markdown list and added this line
+3. Corrected the ordered list markdown, also on GitHub